end-of-term/eot2024/seed-lists/README.md

 * 2_govt_urls_federal_only.csv - Pulled from [GSA's govt-urls repo](https://github.com/GSA/govt-urls/) (via https://raw.githubusercontent.com/GSA/govt-urls/main/2_govt_urls_federal_only.csv on 9/12/2024).
 The README indicates the repo "contains the list of public government managed domains that exist outside of the top-level .gov and .mil domains."
 * usagov.csv - Seeds scraped from https://www.usa.gov/agency-index/ by Jake Abrams, Founder, CivicsUS, LLC.
 * CDC html URLs from sitemap data - 20241201.csv - file of about 46,000 .html URLs created by parsing the CDC's sitemap file at https://www.cdc.gov/wcms-auto-sitemap-index.xml, which then pointed to other sitemaps, which  pointed to .html files.
+* CDC found PDFs 20241209 cleaned single file.csv - .gov PDF links obtained from webpages found on the US CDC website.
+It contains 46,873 links, with the format: the source HTML file containing the PDF link; the time in UTC in which the accessibility of the PDF file was confirmed; and a URL pointing to the PDF file itself.
+PDF links are deduped when multiple pages point to the same PDF, and link fragments are removed.
+All the PDF files have had their accessibility and content type verified with a HTTP HEAD request on Dec.
+09 2024.